 Exposure to light during the day is beneficial, but nighttime bright light exposure has the opposite effect.
 Where possible, prevent yourself from watching movies and playing on your phone, tablet, or computer right before bed.

 Enjoy caffeinated beverages early in the day.

 Although caffeine has many benefits, it’s a stimulant that has a dramatic effect on your central nervous system.
-Caffeine can stay elevated in your bloodstream for 6–8 hours after consuming, so try to steer clear after 2pm.
+Caffeine can stay elevated in your bloodstream for up to 7 hours after consuming, so try to steer clear after 2pm.